Winegrowing

 Assessment of production facilities

-The winery and winemaking equipment
+The cellar and winemaking equipment

 • Presence and condition of harvest reception equipment (sorting table, destemmer, etc.)

-• Temperature control and fermentation monitoring equipment
+• Temperature-control and fermentation-monitoring equipment

 • Pressing and filtration equipment